farrierworks/dglepm-availability-report/README.md

 9. Copy and paste the 3 files from your USB drive to the following directory: `/home/{user}/Desktop/dglepm-availability-report/infiles/`.

 10. Open PyCharm and select the `dglepm-availability-report` project.
-In `dglepmAvailabilityReport.py`, change the `user` variable (line 8) to your standalone computer username.
-Click the green "Run" button in the top right-hand corner.
+In `dglepmAvailabilityReport.py`, change the `user` variable (line 8) to your standalone computer username (e.g. `matthew`).
+Click the green _Run_ button in the top right-hand corner.

 11. Wait until the program finishes executing (approximately 10 seconds), and navigate to the following directory: `/home/{user}/Desktop/dglepm-availability-report/outfiles/`.